sindresorhus/is-port-reachable/readme.md

 ##### host

+**Required**\
 Type: `string`\
-Default: `'localhost'`
+Example: `'localhost'`

+The host to check.

-Can be a domain or an IP.
+Can be a domain (optionally, with a sub-domain) or an IP address.

 ##### timeout

 Type: `number`\
 Default: `1000`

-Milliseconds to wait before giving up.
+The time to wait in milliseconds before giving up.

 ## Related